Mobile campaign (1865): Background

 In 1860, Mobile was the South's fourth-largest city, and home to several shipbuilding companies.
+The city was a key hub for the cotton trade upon which the South's economy depended, and the gateway to the interior of Alabama.

 Until 1862 when the Union Army captured New Orleans, Mobile was the second-largest port city of the South.
-Mobile was a key hub for the cotton trade upon which the South's economy depended, and the gateway to the interior of Alabama.
+With the fall of New Orleans, Mobile became the most important Confederate port city on the Gulf Coast.
 Its position at the northern point of Mobile Bay made it a strategic location; if it fell, the Union Army's advance would be unimpeded.
+Mobile was one of the last significant Gulf Coast cities east of the Mississippi River still held by the Confederacy.
+In early 1865, General-in-Chief U.S. Grant considered Mobile's capture one of the keys to ending the war.

 Before the Siege

-The Mobile Campaign was a series of battles fought during the civil war in the Federal’s efforts to capture the city of Mobile, Alabama.
-From March 26th to April 9th, 1865, 6,000 outnumbered Confederate soldiers held off 45,000 Union soldiers that were attacking from Fort Blakeley and Spanish fort.
+The Mobile Campaign was a series of battles fought during the civil war in the Federals' efforts to capture the city of Mobile, Alabama.
+From March 26 to April 9, 1865, 6,000 outnumbered Confederate soldiers held off 45,000 Union soldiers that were attacking from Fort Blakeley and Spanish fort.
 The Union troops knew that the capture of Mobile would be one of the key points of ending the Civil War.

 Union Major General Gordon Granger's original plan was to attempt to capture Mobile right after the fall of Fort Morgan.
 To capture the city, Granger wanted to bring his troops up the bay, disembark on Dog River, and march into Mobile.
 Even though Mobile did have a lot of earthen protection, its number of men that were defending it was very scarce.
-According to Paul Brueske, author of The Last Siege, “Had the Federals known how few men defended Mobile, they could have then captured the city with minimal losses.”
+According to Paul Brueske, author of The Last Siege, "Had the Federals known how few men defended Mobile, they could have then captured the city with minimal losses."
 However, after the battle of Mobile Bay, Confederate General Maury, fearing an attack from the Federals, asked his superiors for reinforcements.
-Confederate General Lidell was sent to aid Maury.
+Confederate General St. John R. Liddell was sent to aid Maury.
 In late 1864, Union Major General Henry W. Halleck sent a letter to General Grant asking for the Armies of the Cumberland to be sent to General Canby to aid him in capturing Mobile.
-General Halleck planned to use Mobile as a base to attack Selma and Montgomery in later battles because Mobile was one of Alabama’s key sources for supplies such as ammunition and food.
+Mobile's value lay as a logistical center with its access to key river and rail communication into the interior.
+Halleck planned to use Mobile as a base to springboard into the interior of Alabama to attack the Selma and Montgomery corridor, which provided critical supplies such as ammunition and food.
 Canby was apprehensive in attacking Mobile due to the strong defenses the Confederates had established.
 The Federals could not attack from the north due to a marsh in that direction.
 Many large vessels could not get within 12-miles of Mobile because of these geographical features.
 General Pierre Gustave Toutant Beauregard boasted that Mobile would hold a siege for at least two months.